 Low quantities of mercury are released from the amalgam in the form of a vapor that may be breathed and absorbed by the lungs.
 Exposure to mercury vapor at high levels is linked to negative effects on the kidneys and the brain.
 The FDA deems amalgam tooth fillings safe for adults and kids aged 6 and older since studies have not connected them to health issues.

-Tooth-colored Composites – One of 4 Types of dental fillings
+Tooth-colored Composites – One of 4 types of dental fillings

 Advantages of composites: